-18. What are requirements with regard to reporting, accountability, auditing?
+19. What are requirements with regard to reporting, accountability, auditing?

-- a) What type(s) of report must be produced? - ☑ Annual financial report/financial accounts - Annual activity report - Dev Public-benefit/activity report - ☑ Tax report/tax return - □ Other reports e.g. on 1% schemes - ☑ Reports on governance changes (e.g. new board members) - □ Report on conflict of interest (self-dealing and conflict of interest breach cases) - b) Must all/any of the reports produced by the foundation be submitted to supervisory authorities?
-If so, to which authorities (e.g. foundation authority, tax authority)?

-Foundations must present annual reports to the relevant state authorities according to the laws of the states or, if they wish to receive tax privileges, to the relevant financial authorities.
-Tax-exempt status is reviewed every three years.

-c) Are the reports checked/reviewed?
+- a) What type(s) of report must be produced?

+- ☑ Annual financial report/financial accounts

+- ☑ Annual activity report

+- ☑ Public-benefit/activity report

+- ☑ Tax report/tax return

+- ☐ Other reports e.g. on 1% schemes

+Reports on governance changes (e.g. new board members) Report on conflict of interest (self-dealing and conflict of interest breach cases) b) Must all/any of the reports produced by the foundation be submitted to supervisory authorities?
+If so, to which authorities (e.g. foundation authority, tax authority)? lav undations must present annual reports to the relevant state authorities according to the vs of the states or, if they wish to receive tax privileges, to the relevant financial authorities. c-exempt status is reviewed every three years. c) Are the reports checked/reviewed?
 By whom (supervisory/tax authorities)?

-The reports are checked/reviewed by supervisory and tax authorities.

-d) Do any or all of the reports and/or accounts of foundations need to be made publicly available?
+The e reports are checked/reviewed by supervisory and tax authorities. d) Do any or all of the reports and/or accounts of foundations need to be made publicly available?
 If so, which reports and where (website, upon request)?

-Foundations are not legally requested to make the information publicly available.

-e) Is external audit required by law for all foundations?

-No. However, a growing number of supervisory authorities demand an external audit in individual cases, mainly from larger foundations.

-f) By whom should audits be undertaken?
-Do requirements/guidelines exist regarding international and national auditing agencies and standards?

-Audits can be undertaken by certified financial auditors; audits are subject to binding professional standards set by the German institute of financial auditors (IDW).

-19. Supervision: Which authority, what measures?

-- a) What type of body is the supervisory authority? (multiple answers possible)

-- A public administrative body

-- □ A public independent body

-- $\hfill\square$ A combination of a governmental body and a court

-- \Box A court

-- □ A public administrative body and an independent body

-- □ A tax authority

-- □ Other

-- b) Does the supervisory body review reports?

-- ☑ Yes

-- □ No

-- c) Are foundations subject to inspection?

-- ☑ Yes

-- □ No

-Civil law foundations are subject to state control according to the respective laws of the individual states.
+Fo undations are not legally requested to make the information publicly available. e) Is external audit required by law for all foundations? .
+However, a growing number of supervisory authorities demand an external audit in lividual cases, mainly from larger foundations. f) By whom should audits be undertaken?
+Do requirements/guidelines exist regarding international and national auditing agencies and standards? dits can be undertaken by certified financial auditors; audits are subject to binding offessional standards set by the German institute of financial auditors (IDW).
+20. .
+Su pervision: Which authority, what measures? a) What type of body is the supervisory authority? (multiple answers possible) $\overline{\mathbf{A}}$ A public administrative body A public independent body A combination of a governmental body and a court A court A public administrative body and an independent body A tax authority Other b) Does the supervisory body review reports? $\overline{\mathbf{A}}$ Yes No c) Are foundations subject to inspection? $\overline{\checkmark}$ Yes No il law foundations are subject to state control according to the respective laws of the lividual states.
 Each state has its own supervisory system.
 The supervision authority must ensure that the statute and activities of the foundation do not contravene the law and that the will of the founder is observed.
 The state authority has the right to be informed.